queryluke/masseffect-5e-data/data/rules/the-environment.md

 ### Falling
 A fall from a great height is a common hazard, especially since many urban environments reach the skies.
-At the end of a fall, a creature takes 1d6 bludgeoning damage for every 4 meters (~10 ft) it fell, to a maximum of 20d6.
+At the end of a fall, a creature takes 1d6 bludgeoning damage for every <me-distance length="10" /> it fell, to a maximum of 20d6.
 The creature lands prone unless it avoids taking damage from the fall.

 ### Suffocating